dustinpfister/blog_posts/_posts/threejs-webglrenderer.md

 ## 1 - Basic three.js example using the WebGLRenderer

-To get started with the WebGLRenderer all I need to do is just call the THREE.WebGLRenderer constructor method to create a new instance of the web gl renderer.
-Once I have my web gl renderer instance I can then call methods like the set size method to set the native size of the canvas that is to be used to render my project.
+To get started with the WebGLRenderer all I need to do is just call the THREE.WebGLRenderer constructor method to create a new instance of the WebGL renderer.
+Once I have my WebGL renderer instance I can then call methods like the set size method to set the native size of the canvas that is to be used to render my project.
 I can also use the render function of the renderer to draw the current state of a scene with a scene object and a camera.
 In this example I will be creating a basic scene, and a camera just for the sake of having a basic full working getting started type example of the web gl renderer in threejs.

 For this basic example I just create a web gl renderer by calling the THREE.WebGlRenderere constructor with the new keyword just like with nay other [constructor function](/2019/02/27/js-javascript-constructor/) in javaScript.
 Then I use the set size method to set the view port side of the canvas it will be using.
 The domElement property stores the dom element that will be used to render so I can use something like the appendChild method to append to an element that I have in my hard coded html.
 For this example I am using the [get element by id method](/2018/12/27/js-document-getelementbyid/) to gain a reference to a container element in my html with an id of demo.